A Chaos of Delight

 All about eurypauropods

 The Eurypauropodidae were first named and described by John A Ryder in the October 1873 edition of The American Naturalist.
-This was only thirteen years after the first pauropod had been described by Lubbock in London and designated its own class and order of Pauropoda.
+This was only thirteen years after the first pauropod had been described by John Lubbock and designated its own class and order of Pauropoda.
 It makes fascinating reading.
 At that time, only three species of Pauropus had been described by Lubbock.
 Even now, 140 years later, Ryder's exuberance and ill-contained excitement is palpable as he gets to announce to the world that he has just discovered a fourth pauropod.
 And one completely unlike any seen before.
 Not just a new species and new genus, but a new family.

 Eurypauropod, Koper, Slovenia April 2017